PanamaOfficial Name: Republic of Panama

 Requirements for Exit:

 180 Day Stay-Tourists can only remain in Panama for 180 days.
 This rule is strictly enforced by Panamanian immigration.
 Travelers must ensure that immigration officials place an entry stamp in their passport.
 For further information contact the Government of Panama Migration Service.

-Traveling with Minors- Minors (children under 18) who are U.S. citizens (including dual citizens) or legal residents of Panama are required to present both parents’ identification documents, birth certificates, and notarized consent (in Spanish) in order to exit the country if not accompanied by both parents.
+Traveling with Minors- Minors (children under 18) who are Panamanian citizens (including dual citizens) or legal residents of Panama are required to present both parents’ identification documents, birth certificates, and notarized consent (in Spanish) in order to exit the country if not accompanied by both parents.
 The consent must also be apostilled if it was signed in the United States.
 A child born in Panama may automatically obtain Panamanian citizenship.
+Non-resident foreign minors are excluded from these provisions.

 Arriving by Sea: The Servicio Nacional de Migracion is currently enforcing an entry permit fee of $110 for sea travelers piloting their own boats and arriving as tourists.
 This fee allows entry into Panama for a period of three months, and can be extended for up to two years through an approved application with the immigration authorities in Panama.
 U.S. citizens navigating private craft through the Canal should contact the Panama Canal Authority at (011) 507-272-4570 or consult the Panama Canal Authority web site to make an appointment.

 Safety and Security

 Outside city limits, the Mosquito Coast (Caribbean side) and the Darien Region (Colombian border) are particularly dangerous due to their remoteness and the presence of criminal organizations.

 In the Darien region, most travel is by river or by footpath due to the scarcity of roads.
 There have been reports of narco-traffickers, and other smugglers and criminals operating in the Panama-Colombia border area.

 Access to the “Mosquito Coast” region is almost exclusively by boat and/or aircraft.
 Sections of this coastline are reportedly used for narco-trafficking and other illicit activities.